PEP 764 – Inlined typed dictionaries

 The TypedDict

-class is made subscriptable, and accepts a
+special form is made subscriptable, and accepts

-single type argument which must be a dict
+a single type argument which must be a dict

 , following the same